 Service accounts authenticate with the Octopus API using their Octopus API Key.

 Creating a new Service account is very similar to creating a new User account:

 - Go to Configuration ➜ Users and click Create user.

 - Check The user is a service account to indicate this will be a Service account.

 - Enter a unique Username and Display name so you can distinguish this Service account.

 - Save the user to create the Service account.

-As of Octopus 3.17, if you are using Active Directory there is also the option of using an Active Directory account's group membership to determine the service account's Team membership.
+If you are using Active Directory there is also the option of using an Active Directory account's group membership to determine the service account's Team membership.
 To use this option all you need to do is add the Active Directory account as an external login entry for the service account.

 Need support?
 We're here to help.